 Being Honest with Your Insurance Provider

 It’s important to be honest with your insurance provider if you’ll be using any leftover claim money for other purposes.
 It’s perfectly fine to do this as long as there’s nothing specifically prohibiting it.
 However, if you fail to be forthcoming with your provider, there’s the possibility of being accused of insurance fraud.

 If you aren’t sure if you can keep any extra funds from a home insurance claim, consult your insurance provider.
 For reliable, affordable homeowners insurance, San Diego homeowners know they can trust Altra Insurance Services.
-We also provide renters, commercial, motorcycle, and auto insurance.
+We also provide renters, commercial, motorcycle, and auto insurance National City and nationwide.
 Request a free quote by calling one of our friendly agents today at (800) 719-9972.